idankash/AIMixDetect/README.md

 | ”isarth/chatgpt-news-articles” | HuggingFace | HuggingFace | FALSE ||
 | ”NicolaiSivesind/ChatGPT-Research-Abstracts” | HuggingFace | HuggingFace | FALSE |@misc {sivesind_2023,author= { {Nicolai Thorer Sivesind}},title= { ChatGPT-Generated-Abstracts },year=2023,publisher= { Hugging Face }}|

 The data used to support the findings of this study have been deposited in the current repository.
 The data were created by the authors and are available under a Creative Commons Non-commercial license.
 For each data source, we provide three types of edit ratios: 0.05, 0.1, and 0.15.
 You can find a parser and an explanation of how to read the data yourself in `data/articles/parse_article.py`.
-Additionally, we used three publicly available Huggingface to conduct our power analysis.
+Additionally, we used three publicly available Huggingface datasets to conduct our power analysis.

 ## Computational requirements